m00nyONE/PasswordGen/README.md

-	-o 	 defines the output file the passwords will be saved in 	- default = none -c 	 defines the charset to use //NOT IMPLEMENTED YET -update	 Updates and Installs pwgen to /usr/sbin/
+	-o 	 defines the output file the passwords will be saved in 	- default = none -c 	 defines the charset to use //NOT IMPLEMENTED YET -update	 Updates and Installs pwgen to /usr/sbin/ -install Same as -update
+	-rand 	 the length will be generated automatically between 8-16 chars -inf 	 this will infinitly generate passwords - use with -o ! otherwise, the passwords will be lost